mrtripie/Blender-Super-Batch-Export/README.md

 **Apply Modifiers:** Should modifiers be applied to the exported meshes?
 Warning: Having this on prevents shape keys from exporting.

 Formats also have format-specific options.
-DAE, FBX, glTF, OBJ, and X3D can choose a preset (created in export options from the normal File > Export > File Format menus), which can be used to set more specific settings.
+ABC, DAE, USD, OBJ, FBX, glTF, and X3D can choose a preset (created in export options from the normal File > Export > File Format menus), which can be used to set more specific settings.

 ### Object Types:
 Choose which object types to export.
 WARNING: Blender doesn't support exporting all types to all formats, so if Blender's exporter for that format doesn't support an object type selected here, you may end up with empty files.